LauraGomezjurado/hidden_objectives/README.md

 ## 📊 Key Results

-### Neel-Grade Experiment Results
+### Experiment 6: Probe-Based Transfer Results

-The Neel-Grade causal transfer experiment provides the most direct test of our hypotheses.
-Results from `outputs/neel_grade_quick/`:
+The probe-based causal transfer experiment provides the most direct test of our hypotheses.
+Results from `outputs/experiment_6_probe/`:

 **Hypothesis Decision: A (INDEPENDENT)** - HIGH Confidence